drjblouse/recordly/readme.txt

 - Refactor the models and serializers to match the needs of the application.
 - Secure the backend and enforce the token based login which I disabled to get the client wired up correctly.
+- Change the database from Sqlite to a real DB.